silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/07_ReactJS_Redux_and_GraphQL.md

 #### Applying the injected query as a transformation

 The only missing piece now is to attach the `ReadNotes` injected query to the `NotesList` component.
-We could have done this using `injectGraphql` in the component itself, but instead, we'll do it as an Injector transformation.
+We could have done this using `injectGraphql` in the `NotesList` component itself, but instead, we'll do it as an Injector transformation.
 Why?
 There's a good chance whoever is customising the query will want to customise the UI of the component that is using that query.
-If someone adds a new field, it is likely the component should display that new field.
+If someone adds a new field to a query, it is likely the component should display that new field.
 Registering the GraphQL injection as a transformation will allow a thirdparty developer to override the UI of the component explicitly *after* the GraphQL query is attached.
 This is important, because otherwise, the component override would not be wired up to your data source.

 *myapp/client/registerDependencies.js*
 ```js